Ichoran/kse3/README.md

 and other errors into an `Or Err` preserving the `Or Err` status if it's already there.  `nice{ foo } || bar.nicely(f)` is a sensible fallback pattern.

-3. **Do not every use `Try`.**  It catches control flow.
-You are expected to understand threading, lazy evaluation, and other situations where control flow might escape.
-The result will be wrong even if you catch control flow.
+3. **Do not ever use `Try`.**  It catches control flow.
+You need to understand threading, lazy evaluation, and other situations where control flow might escape.
+The result will be wrong even if you catch control flow with `Try`.

 4. If you must catch control flow-style errors, use `threadsafe{ ... }`.
 `ControlThrowable` will be caught too.